briandrum/codes.forchagrin.com/_chapters/chapter-529-liquor-control.md

-intoxicating liquor shall not apply if the underage person is supervised by a parent, spouse who is not an underage person, or legal guardian, or the beer or intoxicating liquor is given by a physician in the regular line of the physician’s practice or given for established religious purposes.
+intoxicating liquor shall not apply if the underage person is supervised by a parent, spouse who is not an underage person, or legal guardian, or the beer or intoxicating liquor is given by a physician in the regular line of the physician's practice or given for established religious purposes.

 6. _(f)_ No parent, spouse who is not an underage person or legal guardian of a minor shall knowingly permit the minor to violate this section or Section